linode/apl-api/docs/gitops.md

 The below diagram depicts what happens with each request that modifies the values repository.

-The `Session Repo` and Session Controller are created on each HTTP POST/PUT/PATCH and DELETE requests that aims modifying gitops repo (i.e. values repo).
-The `Session Repo` is a local clone of the `Master repo`.
-The `Master repo` and `Master controller` are used to merge changes from the `Session Repo(s)`.
-The `In-Memory DB` serves as cache made out of `Master repo`.
-The `APL Core API` contains tools to perform SOPS encryption on files in both `Session repos` and `Master repo`.
+The `Session Controller` is created on each HTTP POST/PUT/PATCH and DELETE requests that aims modifying gitops repo (i.e. values repo).
+The `Session Controller` is a local clone of the `Master session controller`.
+The `In-Memory DB` serves as cache made out of `Master session controller`.
+The `APL Core API` contains tools to perform SOPS encryption on files in both `Session Controller` and `Master session controller`.

 There is a critical section that introduces locking mechanism.
-The locking mechanism ensures that single git operation (merge) happens on the master repo at the time.
+The locking mechanism ensures that single git operation (merge) happens on the `Master session controller` at the time.

 ```mermaid
 sequenceDiagram